-While backing up data, a user is sure that it is possible to restore data, but this is not always the case if backup data on backup storage is corrupted for some reason.
+By creating backups, a user is sure that the backed up data is possible to restore if required.
+Unfortunately, this may be not 100% true if backup data on backup storage is corrupted for some reason.
 The occurrence of data corruption can have many reasons, ranging from technical problems with the cloud provider’s service to industrial sabotage.

-The consistency check is a technique that provides avoiding data losses.
-By finding any discrepancies, a user is notified if some backup objects are missing in backup storage or there is a mismatch between object sizes or modification dates.
+The consistency check is a mechanism that prevents possible data losses.
+By finding any discrepancies, a user is notified if some objects are missing in backup storage or there is a mismatch between object sizes or modification dates.

-Once a consistency check is run, the request goes to backup storage.
-A file list is requested along with metadata.
+Once a consistency check is started, an object list is requested along with metadata from backup storage.

-In all cases, the user is notified about backup damage.
-If something happened, MSP360 Backup runs full backup automatically.
-Possible damage to previous generations is also monitored.
+In all cases, the user is notified about backup data damage.
+If some discrepancies are detected, Backup for Windows executes full backup automatically.
+Possible damage in previous backup generations is also monitored.

-Once a consistency check is executed, the user is aware of any possible mismatches and is able to plan further actions to solve possible issues.
+Thus, with the consistency check completed, you are aware of any possible mismatches and are able to plan further actions to solve possible issues.

 Mandatory Consistency Check

-In the new backup format, the mandatory consistency check is a current-generation check.
+The mandatory consistency check is a current-generation check.
 The current generation consistency check is mandatory for all plans and is executed at the start of a backup plan in the current backup format.

 Full Consistency Check

-Full consistency check implies all backup plan generation checks except the current generation.
-Once the full consistency check succeeds, a user can be sure that backed up data is ready for restore.
+Full consistency check implements all backup plan generation checks except the current generation.
+If a full consistency check is successfully completed, a user can be sure that backed up data is guaranteed to be restored.

 You can enable full consistency check in the backup plan settings on the Backup Consistency Check step.